emmrys-jay/Emmrys-Jay/README.md

 - 🌱 I’m learning and actively working on projects with Golang.
 - 😊 I’m interested in open source projects, internships, and entry-level opportunities.
 - 💼 Job interests: Golang Developer (Intern or Junior level).
-- 📫 You can [view my portfolio/resume](https://jonathan-emmanuel-portfolio.netlify.app/resume) and contact me by emailing jonathanemma121@gamil.com
+- 📫 You can contact me by emailing jonathanemma121@gamil.com

 ---